-- 1.7 This policy defines the areas where legislation, regulations, other standards and best practices have the greatest application in the creation of records connected to business activities.
+1.9 This policy defines the areas where legislation, regulations, other standards and best practices have the greatest application in the creation of records connected to business activities.
 In complying with the following acts, regulations and best practice standards, the SSSC will take into account the organisations' environmental and economic considerations.

 - Public Records (Scotland) Act 2011

 - Data Protection Act 2018

 - The UK General Data Protection Regulation 2018

 - Human Rights Act 1998

+- Electronic Communications Act 2000

+- Freedom of Information (Scotland) Act 2002

+- Freedom of Information (Scotland) Act 2002 Code of Practice on Records Management 2011

+- Model Action Plan for developing Records Management arrangements compliant with the Code of Practice on Records Management Under Section 61 of the Freedom of Information (Scotland) Act 2002

+- Environmental Information (Scotland) Regulations 2004

+- Equality Act 2010

-- Electronic Communications Act 2000 - Freedom of Information (Scotland) Act 2002 - Freedom of Information (Scotland) Act 2002 Code of Practice on Records Management 2011 - Model Action Plan for developing Records Management arrangements compliant with the Code of Practice on Records Management Under Section 61 of the Freedom of Information (Scotland) Act 2002 - International Standard on Records Management, BS ISO 15489-1 - 1.8 In addition, certain records will be subject to other legislation covering their particular subject area.
-Individual functions within the SSSC should make sure that they are aware of the legislation governing their work and its bearing on their record keeping. - 1.9 Operation of this policy will be compatible with the SSSC's internal policies and guidelines (current and planned): - Data Protection Policy - ICT Security Policy - Business Recovery and Continuity Plans - Records Management Strategy and Plan under the Public Records (Scotland) Act 2011 - Registration and Fitness to Practise Rules.
+- International Standard on Records Management, BS ISO 15489-1

+- 1.10 In addition, certain records will be subject to other legislation covering their particular subject area.
+Individual functions within the SSSC should make sure that they are aware of the legislation governing their work and its bearing on their record keeping.

+- 1.11 Operation of this policy will be compatible with the SSSC's internal policies and guidelines (current and planned):

+- Data Protection Policy

+- Digital Security Policy

+- Business Recovery and Continuity Plans

+- Records Management Strategy and Plan under the Public Records (Scotland)

+Act 2011 and Progress Update Review Reports

+- SSSC Rules